 Saia et al (2014) Cholecystokinin inhibits inducible nitric oxide synthase expression by lipopolysaccharide-stimulated peritoneal macrophages.
 Mediators Inflamm 2014 896029 PMID: 25125801

 Do you know of a great paper that uses Devazepide from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area